majianjia/QingStation/doc/anemometer.md

 So when there is no signal, the signal output should sit around `4095/2 = 2047.5`.

 In the preprocessing stage,
-- ADC measurement are brought back to zero and converted to floating-point.
+- ADC samples are brought back to zero and converted to floating-point.
-- A bandpass filter are applied to the signal.
+- A bandpass filter.
 - Finally normalized to the maximum at `1`.

-Later I found out a digital filter can effectively reduce inference that cause by enviromental inferences.
+Later I found out a digital filter can effectively reduce inference that causes by environmental inferences.
 So I came back and add a digital filter to the raw signals.
-A band pass butterworth is used here, with `2` bandwidths, `2kHz or 10kHz` around `40kHz` carrier frequency.
+A bandpass Butterworth is used here, with `2` bandwidths, `2kHz` or `10kHz` around `40kHz` carrier frequency.

 The below image shows the `10` kHz BW version.
-Any order over `4th` is already unstable while only using signal percision float calculation (not showing).
+Any order over `4th` is already unstable while only using signal-precision float calculation.
-A `2nd` order is used in here but can be changed to `1st` if it is still not stable in later test.
+A `1st` order `10kHz` BW is used here for maximum stability.

 ![](figures/anemometer_digital_filter_response.png)

-The filter types is IIR, which I don't really like to use here as the phase delay is playing a very important role.
+The filter types are IIR, which I don't really like to use here as the phase delay is playing a very important role.
-Will see if we need to use a FIR filter, which with a constant phase delay across all frequencies.
+We will see if we need to use an FIR filter, which with a constant phase delay across all frequencies.

 #### Echo pulse